top of page

 Taylor Kinsley Chewning, Amanda Driscoll, Jay N. Krehbiel, and Michael J. Nelson.
 2020."Coronavirus fatigue is the biggest threat to Germany's success story in this pandemic."
 The Loop: ECPR's Political Science Blog.
 [Blog] [In Press]

-Professional skillset
+Professional Skillset

 R, RStudio, Stata, SPSS, LaTex, Github, ArcGis

-Qualtrics, SurveyGizmo, MTurk
+Qualtrics, SurveyGizmo, MTurk, Prolific, CloudResearch

 Surveys, experiments